 Be safe, put a rubber on.

-So many people commented that they use the inner tubes from bikes instead of heatshrink, and have good results.
+I have numerous people commented that they use the inner tubes from bikes instead of rubber heatshrink and getting great results.

-It’s not easy to slide the battery into the tube, but these tubes are much thicker and rubbery than heatshrink and should ideally provide better protection.
-The rubbery surface should also provide better grip for sticking to the frame, so you won’t have to use velcro.
+It’s not easy to slide the battery into the tube, but these tubes are even thicker and more rubbery than heatshrink.
+The rubbery surface is ideal for providing strong grip to the frame / battery pad too.

-I have not personally tried this, but it’s recommended to use 20″ tubes for 3S, and 26″ tubes for 4S.
-Probably a good idea to go down to your local bike shop and ask if they have any unwanted tubes so you can try them :)
+It’s recommended to use 20″ tubes for 3S, and 26″ tubes for 4S.
+Probably a good idea to go down to your local bike shop and ask if they have any unwanted tubes so you can get them for free :)

-This is how you can fit the tube over the battery:
+Some simple instructions on how to fit the tube over the battery: